stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 * Components are instantiated by the container in logical order inferred from the dependencies, e.g. for the troublesome surface handle.

+* Note that Spring beans are generally singleton instances.

 This should result in code that is both simpler to develop and (more importantly) considerably easier to refactor and fix.
-In particular we no longer need to be concerned about dependencies when new components are added or existing components are modified.
+In particular we no longer need to be concerned about dependencies when components are added or modified.

 However one disadvantage of this approach is that the swapchain cannot be easily recreated when it is invalidated, e.g. when the window is minimised or resized.
 This functionality is deferred to a future chapter.